 Property NSW is planning further consultation with the community regarding final use of the site following the completion of remediation.

-November 2012: Property NSW prepared an Environmental Assessment (EA) for the proposed remediation of the Government properties in Nelson Parade, Hunters Hill.
-The proponent then lodged the EA with the Department for planning approval.
+November 2012: Property NSW prepared an Environmental Assessment (EA) for the proposed remediation of properties in Nelson Parade, Hunters Hill.
+The proponent then lodged the EA with the department for consideration.

 January 2015: After review of all submissions, Property NSW lodged a response to the submissions (the Submissions Report).

-The Department requested further information from Property NSW to fully address the issues raised in submissions.
-This included the final disposal location for the contaminated material.
-Since then, Property NSW has been investigating various disposal options – a process which has proven to be quite difficult and complex.
-Property NSW has had to revise its environmental assessments in the Response to Submissions report to adequately consider different ways to remove the material required in each of the disposal options.
+2015 – 2019: Property NSW has been investigating various disposal options – a process which has proven to be quite difficult and complex.
+Property NSW has had to revise its environmental assessment during this time to adequately consider potential on-site impacts associated with changes in remediation methods.

-We will then make a final assessment of the application and refer it to the Independent Planning Commission for determination.
+We will then finalise our assessment of the application for final a determination.

-Once a final decision has been made the Department will notify Property NSW, and those who made a submission, of the outcome.
+Once a final decision has been made the department will notify Property NSW, and those who provided feedback, of the outcome.